Versatile User Identification in Extended Reality using Pretrained Similarity-Learning: Methodology

-There is a wide range of deep learning architectures that can be used for DML, with recurrent neural networks (RNN) and convolutional neural networks (CNN) being among the most common choices.
-In contrast to simple Multilayer Perceptrons or other basic machine learning models, RNNs and CNNs are able to work directly on sequential data (e.g., consecutive frames of movement data) without the need for any dimensionality reduction.
-In our case, the choice of the architecture has been guided by our results in \cite{Schell2022ComparisonSequences}, where we compared three different types of RNNs (i.e., FRNN, GRU and LSTM) for a classification-based approach to identify users.
-We found that RNNs outperform simpler neural networks, and that gated recurrent units (GRU) and LSTMs work equally well.
-Thus, we chose GRUs, as they are a more parameter- and computational more efficient variant of the LSTM.
-We also made preliminary experiments with CNN architectures, which are interesting since they are trained much quicker, but we did not manage to get results close to those of the GRU models.
-As the main scope of our work is to evaluate the embedding-based approach, we leave comparisons and potential improvements of the underlying technical decisions for future work.
+For the DML approach, a wide range of deep learning architectures can be used, with recurrent neural networks (RNN) and convolutional neural networks (CNN) being among the most common choices.
+In contrast to basic multilayer perceptrons or other basic machine learning models, RNNs and CNNs are able to work directly with sequential data (e.g., consecutive frames of motion data) without the need for any dimensionality reduction.
+In our case, the choice of the architecture has been guided by the results from Rack et al. \cite{Rack2022ComparisonSequences} who compared three different types of RNNs (i.e., FRNN, GRU and LSTM) for a classification-learning approach to identify users.
+Here, gated recurrent units (GRU) and LSTMs work equally well and outperformed the other architectures.
+For this work, we selected the GRU architecture, as it is a more parameter efficient variant of the LSTM.
+We also made preliminary experiments with CNN architectures used by previous works \cite{Mathis2020,Miller2021,RackWhoAlyxnew2023}, which are interesting since they are trained much quicker, but we did not achieve results that could compete with the GRU models.
+Since the main scope of our work was to evaluate the similarity-learning approach itself, we prioritized our resources to extensively investigating one specific architecture (i.e., the GRU) over comparing and analyzing multiple architectures.

-In order to compress a user's movements to a vector that is similar for each user but different for different users, the network has to learn user-characteristic features from the input sequences.
-This combines the ideas of previous methods: by leveraging a neural network we gain the \textit{applicability} of classification-based approaches, allowing to identify users without requiring them to perform any specific movements.
-Additionally, since DML models return embeddings, we are not tied to individual classes and can make inferences based on the Euclidean distance.
-This promotes the \textit{extensibility} aspect of such systems and is similar to distance-based approaches.
-It is important to note that distance-based approaches compare movements using the raw tracking data, while our proposed approach performs inferences in the embedding space which encodes more high-level features of the user's movements.
-We thus call our proposed method \textit{embedding-based}.
+We used the GRU implementation from the PyTorch library \cite{Paszke_PyTorch_An_Imperative_2019}, which exposes three hyperparameters we selected for tuning (see \Cref{sec:hyperparametersearch} and \Cref{tab:hyperparameter_search_space}): the `number of layers' determines the number of stacked recurrent layers, `layer size' refers to the size of the hidden state and `dropout' specifies the probability of dropping units during training to improve the model's robustness and prevent overfitting.